Brazil's Guarani suffer at the hands of violent ranchers

 The Guarani were one of the first peoples contacted after Europeans arrived in South America around 500 years ago.

-In Brazil, there are today around 46,000 Guarani living in seven states, making them the country’s most numerous tribe.
-Many others live in neighbouring Paraguay, Bolivia and
+In Brazil, there are today around 51,000 Guarani living in seven states, making them the country’s most numerous tribe.
+Many others live in neighboring Paraguay, Bolivia and Argentina.

 The Guarani people in Brazil are divided into three groups: Kaiowá, Ñandeva and M’byá, of which the largest is the Kaiowá which means ‘forest people’.